Examples and features

 Certificate:

-Notice that the dual certificate that we extract is the well-known CHSH inequality tangent to the quantum set of correlations, modulo a global factor of 4.
+Notice that the dual certificate that we extract is the well-known CHSH inequality tangent to the quantum set of correlations, modulo a global factor.
 We can see that this is indeed the case.
 For doing so, we write the resulting expression in correlators:

 [11]: